boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

-With this definition, it was pretty much impossible to capture the `Context` inside the `Future`, and functions that needed to interweave engine operations with awaiting `Future`s would have to be split into multiple parts:
+With this definition, it was pretty much impossible to capture the `Context` inside the `Future`, and functions that needed to interweave engine operations with awaiting `Future`s needed to be split into multiple parts:

 ```rust
 let fetch = async move {